The Wildlife Trusts have opposed the badger cull since it first started and no Wildlife Trust will allow badger culling on its land.

 What is bovine tuberculosis?

+Bovine tuberculosis (bTB) is a highly infectious disease of cattle and one of the biggest challenges facing the farming industry today.
 Since the 1980s the number of cattle that have tested positive for bTB has increased substantially.
 Infected cattle must be culled, which is distressing but also creates an economic burden on the farming industry and the taxpayer.
 The majority of positive tests come from South West England but bTB is also present in Wales, the Midlands and in an isolated area of East Sussex.

 Why are badgers being culled?

 Badgers are being culled as part of a Government strategy to reduce the spread of bovine tuberculosis (bTB) in cattle.